peiwal11/Network_traffic_analyze/README.md

   OSS0 and OSS3 outflow more because they store the actual data blocks.
   OSS1 and OSS2 outflow less because they only store parity blocks.
   The theoretical ratio is 5:2:2:5 because
   - OSS0 and OSS3 each handle 3 outgoing requests from other OSS nodes (each node requests half of the data file) and 1 internal request (full data file).
   - OSS1 and OSS2 each handle 1 internal request (full data file).

   This explains the effective service bandwidth ratio of 8/11, where 1Gbps (123MB/s) translates to an actual throughput of 89MB/s.
 However, the actual traffic distribution is not always 5:2:2:5.
 This variability might be due to uneven load balancing by Kong.
+Additionally, we are currently using only the Kong instance that is attached to OSS3.
+If we were to use another Kong instance attached to the parity block instead, we could achieve higher actual throughput, as there would be no data sent to other MinIO blocks.

 - In some cases, the output and input flow of Kong-MinIO is not the same.
       ![inoutnotsame1](images/konginoutdif.png)